ChrisRM/material-theme-jetbrains/README.md

 This is a [Material Theme](https://github.com/equinusocio/material-theme) port of both the IDE and Color scheme for JetBrains products.

-**Please note:** This is a work in progress.
-There are some work to be done before this can be considered stable.

 Special thanks to [@mallowigi](https://github.com/mallowigi) for doing a fantastic job keeping the plugin alive and extending it with some very nice features.
 Well done!

-Note: You can have a sneak peak of the features to come in his repository:
+Note: You can have a sneak peek of the features to come in his repository:
 [Material Theme Jetbrains EAP](https://github.com/mallowigi/material-theme-jetbrains-eap)

 Buy me a beer: